Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/costly-shopify-mistakes-to-avoid-in-2024.md

 category: Development
 ---

-Starting and running a Shopify store can fun, but also very challenging.
+Starting and running a Shopify store can be fun, but also very challenging.

 Having the ideal setup for your store, can set your eCommerce business up for success from the get go.